FS2Crew Command Center Troubleshooting

 Ensure Microsoft Flight Simulator is run with Administrator rights.
 Click here to learn how.

 When I try to launch a FS2Crew program via the Command Center, nothing happens:

-FS2Crew must remain in the Program Files x86 folder to ensure expected file paths are not broken.
+FS2Crew must remain in the Program Files x86 folder in C drive to ensure expected file paths are not broken.

 1. Locate your EXE.xml.
 You may need to do a file search if you cannot find it.

 2. Check the contents of your EXE.xml using Notepad.
 Check if anything is obviously wrong.

 3. Make a back up copy of your EXE.xml.